kasuken/vscode-copilot-insights/README.md

 - Sidebar view with quota cards and pacing guidance
 - Status bar indicator for Premium Interactions (remaining / total + %)
+- One-time warning when Premium usage exceeds 85% of your monthly quota
 - Auto-refresh when the view becomes visible
 - Manual refresh button in the view title bar